Laser Removal of Skin Fibromas

 This procedure does involve some downtime, but healing is fast, and most people return to normal activities quickly.

 Fibroma normally respond in 1 to 2 treatments.
-Please see Prices for a guide to costs.
+We typically charge £150 per fibroma.

-We use Erbium:YAG ablative laser, which precisely vaporises the fibroma while minimising heat damage.
-This reduces the risk of scarring and promotes a faster recovery compared to other ablative lasers.
+We use an Erbium:YAG ablative laser, which precisely vaporises the fibroma while minimising heat damage to surrounding tissue.
+This approach reduces the risk of scarring and supports faster healing compared to methods that generate more residual heat.
+It also allows for accurate cosmetic results with minimal disruption to nearby skin.

-There is some discomfort during the procedure, described as a hot, pinging sensation, similar to being snapped with an elastic band.
-After treatment, you may feel a mild sunburn-like sensation for the rest of the day and some minor sensitivity for about a week.
+There is some discomfort during the procedure, often described as a hot, pinging sensation, similar to being snapped with an elastic band.
+Areas like the face can feel more sensitive, but treatment is very quick and generally well tolerated.
+Afterward, you may experience a mild sunburn-like feeling for the rest of the day and some minor sensitivity for about a week.

 • The treated area will be red and may be slightly swollen.

-• A scab will form and remain for 1 to 2 weeks.
+• A dry scab will form and remain in place for 1 to 2 weeks.
+It is important not to pick at the scab, as this increases the risk of scarring or delayed healing.

-• Once the scab falls off, the area may appear slightly pink.
-Temporary darkening of the skin (hyperpigmentation) is common and may last a few months.
-In the longer term, a slight lightening of the skin (hypopigmentation) may be noticeable upon close inspection.
+• Once the scab falls away, the skin may look pink or slightly darker than usual.
+Temporary darkening of the skin (hyperpigmentation) is common and may take a few months to fade.

 4 weeks before treatment